cecio/eChallengeCoin-2020/README.md

 - K1: Clock
 - X1: RST

-This look very promising, since this seems to be SPI port connections.
+This look very promising, since this seems to be a SPI connection.
 If I can attach a "programmer" to this, may be I can dump the content of the flash.

 ## Step 2: dumping EEPROM and FLASH